 Monday, 30th.-We have arrived at Niagara, and I write to you in sight of the Falls.
 The spray rises in clouds and joins the other clouds in the sky, which has a most curious effect, and there is a brilliant rainbow in the spray, and I am not in the least disappointed with the quantity of water, or with the size of the Fall; but I don't think the first view of it is so overpoweringly grand as I expected.
 The Fall is so wide that it rather takes from the height, and I imagine it is a sight the full grandeur of which will grow upon one day by day.
 Sir Hastings Doyle is staying with us.

 Tuesday, October 1st.-We went to a convent, accompanied by the Archbishop in violet.
-It has a beautiful view of the Falls from its windows.
-After lunch we crossed the bridge and went into the States.
+It has a beautiful

-1 The late General Sir C. Hastings Doyle, Lieut.-Governor of Nova Scotia, and Commanding the Troops in Canada.
+The late General Sir C. Hastings Doyle, Lieut.-Governor of Nova Scotia, and Commanding the Troops in Canada.